borbit/tiler/README.md

 - *element*

-    A viewport element is saved as a property.
+    A viewport element.
+Automatically wrapped in a `jQuery` object if you pass it as a `DOM` element.

 - *grid*

-    A `jQuery` element used as a tiles container (it is appended to the viewport element).
+    A grid element used as a tiles container.
+Wrapped in a `jQuery` object and appended to the viewport element.

 ### Methods

 - *refresh()*

     Removes tiles that don't fall within the current grid coordinates and syncs absent tiles.
-    This method is called automatically after the `dragstop` event triggered by the grid element.
-    Call this method if grid was dragged in a way that doesn't trigger `dragstop` event or viewport size is changed, also in case unless all tiles are present after the sync and you have to sync absent tiles only.
+Call this method if the grid was dragged/moved or viewport size is changed, also in case unless all tiles are present after the sync and you have to sync absent tiles only.

-- *reload([options])*
+- *reload()*

-    Removes and than resyncs all present tiles.
+    Resyncs all tiles that fall within the grid coordinates.

-- *showTile(x, y, tile)*
+- *show()*

+    `show(x, y, tile)`

+    Shows a `tile` in passed coordinates. `tile` can be both `jQuery` or `DOM` element.
+Tile wont be shown if passed coordinates don't fall within the current grid coordinates.
+If there is already a tile in passed coordinates on a grid it will be removed.

+    `show(tiles)`

+    As the same behavior as in previous but for array of tiles `[[x1, y1, tile1], [x2, y2, tile2], ...]`

-- *showTiles(tiles)*
+- *remove()*

+    `remove(x, y)`

+    Removes a `tile` in passed coordinates.
+Does nothing if there is no tile in passed coordinates.

+    `remove(coords)`

+    As the same behavior as in previous but for array of coordinates `[[x1, y1], [x2, y2], ...]`

-- *position(x, y)*
+- *coords([x, y])*

-    Changes current grid position (top left visible tile).
-Renders grid regarding the new position and syncs tiles.
-Returns current postition if arguments aren't passed.
+    If arguments are passed - changes current grid coordinates (top left visible tile) and syncs/removes tiles as in the same way as `refresh` method does.
+If method is called without arguments - returns current grid coordinates `{x: {Number}, y: {Number}}`.

 ## Using Tiler